 TAG Heuer Formula 1 Chronograph CAU114.FT6024

 In the fifth and final film in the series, Jason Bourne (2016), Matt Damon appears once again sporting a TAG Heuer watch.
 We get a more tactical-looking timepiece this time around with the all-black TAG Heuer Formula 1 Chronograph.

-This TAG Heuer F1 Chrono watch is not picked randomly though.
-This perfectly symbolizes the character of Jason Bourne’s growth throughout the film.
+This TAG Heuer F1 Chrono watch is not picked randomly, though, and this perfectly symbolizes the character of Jason Bourne’s growth throughout the film.
 This particular TAG Heuer F1 Chrono features a more tactical, sleeker, and low-key all-black aesthetic.
-In comparison to the stainless-steel TAG Heuer watch from the first film, this model is not designed to grab anyone’s attention but aims to blend into the environment.
+Compared to the stainless-steel TAG Heuer watch from the first film, this model is not designed to grab anyone’s attention but aims to blend into the environment.

 As you can see, Jason Bourne also has a signature watch brand similar to that of James Bond’s affinity towards luxury timepieces such as Omega.
-Similar to James Bond and Omega, Jason Bourne and TAG Heuer complement each other’s style and are not a partnership based solely on marketing purposes.
-Both the character Jason Bourne and the TAG Heuer brand focuses on delivering accuracy and efficiency in their mission.
+Similar to James Bond and Omega, Jason Bourne and TAG Heuer complement each other’s styles and are not a partnership based solely on marketing purposes.
+The character Jason Bourne and the TAG Heuer brand focus on delivering accuracy and efficiency in their mission.
 This, in turn, makes the appearance of a TAG Heuer timepiece in the film appear much more organic and less like an advertisement that feels off-putting.